kykiefer/depression-detect/README.md

 The first step in being able to analyze a person's prosodic features of speech is being able to segment the person's speech from silence, other speakers, and noise.
 Fortunately, the participant's in the DAIC-WOZ study were wearing close proximity microphones and were in low noise environments, which allowed for fairly complete segmentation (**in XX% of interviews**) using [pyAudioAnanlysis' segmentation module](https://github.com/tyiannak/pyAudioAnalysis/wiki/5.-Segmentation).
 When implementing the algorithm in a wearable, [speaker diarisation](https://en.wikipedia.org/wiki/Speaker_diarisation) and background noise removal would obviously have to be extensively explored, but in interest of establishing a minimum viable product, extensive testing and tuning for segmentation robustness was forgone.

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction and this is by far the most critical component to building a successful model within this space.
-One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM).
+One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
 Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrix of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.

 Results...